mahoney1/commpaper/queries-commercial-paper-smart-contract-ibm-blockchain-vscode-extension-tutorial2.md

 #### Transaction 3.
 Execute another `buy` transaction - this time, as Hedgematic

-1. Click once on the `Hedgmatic` Gateway - it will connect with the `Hedgematic Admin` identity as the only one in the wallet.
+1. Still connected to the `Org2` gateway (this is our proxy `Hedgmatic` Gateway, for development testing purposes) - execute another `buy` transaction.
+The main point here is to create a trail of transactions, updating the commercial paper asset lifecycle.

 2. Expand the `mychannel` twisty and then the `papercontract@0.0.2` twisty, in turn.